DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 Adding beatmaps
 ---------------

-livesim2 supports these beatmap formats:
+Live Simulator: 2 supports these beatmap formats:

 * DEPLS beatmap folder.
 It inherits from CBF format.
 Beatmap file can be LS2 beatmap, SIF beatmap, CBF, MIDI, or LLP.
 Additionaly with storyboard support.
 Can be in ZIP.

 * LS2 beatmap file.
-This is new livesim2 binary beatmap file format which allows single LS2 file to contain storyboard, custom unit data, and such.
+This is new Live Simulator: 2 binary beatmap file format which allows single LS2 file to contain storyboard, custom unit data, and such.
 Currently there's no encoder, but the file format structure is available.

 * Raw SIF beatmap, with or without score information.
-This is beatmap format internally used by livesim2, without any modification.
+This is beatmap format internally used by Live Simulator: 2, without any modification.
 The extension is `.json`.

 * yuyu live simulator beatmap, the one with `.txt` extension (not `.ssp` one). **TODO: support for the new beatmap format**